B. Riley Securities lifts Sorrento Therapeutics Inc. [SRNE] price estimate. Who else is bullish?

-Sorrento Therapeutics Inc. [NASDAQ: SRNE] plunged by -$1.81 during the normal trading session on Tuesday and reaching a high of $12.2179 during the day while it closed the day at $11.01.
-The company report on February 9, 2021 that Lee’s Pharmaceutical Announces Its Anti-PD-L1 Antibody Socazolimab, Licensed From Sorrento Therapeutics, Receives Breakthrough Therapy Designation in China for the Treatment of Recurrent or Metastatic Cervical Cancer.
+Sorrento Therapeutics Inc. [NASDAQ: SRNE] surged by $0.58 during the normal trading session on Monday and reaching a high of $10.69 during the day while it closed the day at $10.25.
+The company report on March 1, 2021 that Sorrento Therapeutics and Scilex Holding, a Majority Owned Subsidiary, Have Entered Into an Exclusive Licensing Term Sheet With Aardvark Therapeutics to Acquire Its ARD-301 For the Treatment of Chronic Pain, Fibromyalgia, and Chronic Long Haul Covid Syndrome.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.